How to Engage Your Team Through Food

 Did you know that food is a form of expression?
 Think about what happens when you eat at a buffet with a group of people and return to the table with your assorted plate of goodies.
 People often ask, “What’s on your plate?”.

-Build your own meal bars are a great way to get people talking, especially about the foods they selected for their plate.
+Build-your-own-meal bars are a great way to get people talking, especially about the foods they selected for their plate.
 Our Meal Coordinators are experts at building meal bars, so whether it’s an Asian-inspired Locavore Bowl bar from Green Tiffin or a choice between Cochinita Pibil, tofu, Nopales and Pollo Asado from Habanero’s taco bar, we guarantee you won’t be disappointed.
+Then, our Chewse platform takes your meal preferences into account and matches the you to the best food for your office!

 Shake things up a bit!